-Canadian citizens and permanent residents, 18 years of age or older, can sponsor certain relatives to become permanent residents of Canada.
+Canadian citizens and permanent residents of at least 18 years old can sponsor certain relatives to become permanent residents of Canada.

 Spouse, common-law or conjugal partner